-- 1. The Classification and Assessment Review Board acting on behalf of Senate shall consider referrals for posthumous degrees.
+- 1. The Classification and Assessment Review Board acting on behalf of Senate shall consider referrals for posthumous awards.
 After considering the academic attainment and progress of the student, they shall make such award as appears equitable to them. - 2.
-Where necessary, the Classification and Assessment Review Board will note during deliberations any regulatory compliance stipulated by Professional, Statutory and Regulatory Bodies in relation to specific awards available. - 3.
-The certificate in respect of the qualification awarded shall bear a date earlier than that of the candidate's death and shall be sent to the next of kin as soon as possible after the grant of the award.
+Where necessary, the Classification and Assessment Review Board will note during deliberations any regulatory compliance stipulated by Professional, Statutory and Regulatory Bodies in relation to specific awards available.